Cost Guide · Opener Installation · Southwest Florida

 Is a belt drive worth the extra cost over a chain drive?

 If anyone sleeps near or above the garage, usually yes — belt drives are dramatically quieter for a modest premium.
 Chain drives remain the value workhorse for detached or remote garages.
+Our belt vs chain guide covers drive type, horsepower, and the features worth paying for.

 What should be included in an opener install quote?